AstarNetwork/astar-docs/docs/EVM/evm_debug_api.md

 Geth's debug APIs and OpenEthereum's trace module provide non-standard RPC methods for getting a deeper insight into transaction processing.

-> Thanks to the PureStake team the Polkadot ecosystem have similar to Geth and OpenEthereum EVM tracing capabilities.
-Astar Network implements same approach for Astar EVM tracing as the best solution in Polkadot ecosystem we have at the moment.
+> Thanks to the PureStake team, the Polkadot ecosystem has tracing capabilities similar to that of Geth, and OpenEthereum.
+Astar Network implements the same approach for Astar EVM tracing, due to it being the best solution we have at the moment, in the Polkadot ecosystem.

 ## Supported RPC Methods